 If you undertake a role in Welsh Judo Association where you are required to complete safeguarding training, we may access your records as held by British Judo Association and may record your results, date of completion and when you need to refresh this training.
 We also maintain a record of any other training and professional development you have completed with Welsh Judo Association.
 We may share the results with British Judo Association.

-To respond to complaints, concerns or allegations about anyone involved in the delivery of gymnastics activity.
+To respond to complaints, concerns or allegations about anyone involved in the delivery of judo activity.

 When we receive a complaint, concern or allegation, we create a case file containing the details of the matter raised.
 Case files are held securely and are not accessible on your membership record, particularly as the file normally contains not only the identity of the complainant but also other individuals involved in the complaint and other relevant non-personal information.